 Students must apply by the early action deadline in order to be considered for the Presidential Scholarship.
 By applying by the early action deadline, students will be given their admission decision by January 15th rather than March 15th for regular decision applicants.
 The longer students wait to apply, the harder it will be to get in and the less amount of money we will have to award in academic scholarships.

 Do you use academic GPA or total GPA?

 We calculate our own academic GPA from students' transcripts and weigh AP, IB, and Honors classes.

 Can I still get the application fee waived if I already submit my application using

 the Common App but have not paid?

 Yes, if they have a valid reason, by contacting their admission counselor.

 Does CLU participate in ROTC programs?

-Students who qualify may enroll in either the Air Force ROTC program or the Army ROTC program.
-CLU has agreements with the University of California, Los Angeles for Air Force ROTC (see below) and with the University of California, Santa Barbara for Army ROTC.
-CLU students may enroll in courses at those institutions.
+Students who qualify may enroll in the Air Force ROTC program.
+CLU has an agreement with the University of California, Los Angeles for Air Force ROTC.
 Academic units earned in the ROTC programs are counted as elective credits toward graduation at CLU.
 For further information on ROTC and possible scholarships, contact the Registrar at (805) 493-3105.

 Does your school look at the student’s freshmen year of high school?